Awolnation: My Echo, My Shadow, My Covers, and Me and The Phantom Five (2022–present)

-On January 4, 2022, it was announced that the band would be releasing a covers album.
-It was also announced that the lead single would be released in January.
-On January 20, 2022, the band released a cover of "Wind of Change" by Scorpions.
-The cover features members of Portugal.
-The Man and Brandon Boyd of Incubus and is the first song from the band's covers album My Echo, My Shadow, My Covers, and Me.
-The covers album was released on May 6, 2022.
-On February 27, 2022, the band released the second single from the covers album, a cover of Midnight Oil's "Beds Are Burning".
-The cover features Tim McIlrath of Rise Against.
-On March 31, 2022, the band released a cover of Madonna's "Material Girl".
-The cover features Taylor Hanson of Hanson.
-The digital version of the album consists of 11 tracks while the physical album has 10.
-Their cover of the song "Drive" by The Cars was the one song that was excluded.
+On January 4, 2022, the band announced that it would be releasing a covers album, and that the lead single would be released in January.
+On January 20, 2022, the band released a cover of "Wind of Change" by Scorpions, featuring members of Portugal.
+The Man and Brandon Boyd of Incubus.
+On February 27, 2022, the band released the second single for the album, a cover of Midnight Oil's "Beds Are Burning", featuring Tim McIlrath of Rise Against.
+On March 31, 2022, the band released a cover of Madonna's "Material Girl", featuring Taylor Hanson of Hanson.
+The album, titled My Echo, My Shadow, My Covers, and Me, was released on May 6, 2022.
+The digital version of the album consists of 11 tracks while the physical album has 10, with their cover of the song "Drive" by The Cars being the one song that was excluded.

 On May 2, 2022, the band announced that they would be going on the "Falling Forward" tour with special guests Badflower and The Mysterines.
 They visited 30 different cities across the United States beginning October 6, 2022 in Salt Lake City, Utah and concluded on November 11, 2022 in Seattle, Washington.

 On September 23, 2022, the band released the single "Freaking Me Out".
-Aaron Bruno intended for the next album to be the band's last, because "most bands (he's) known haven't done well after releasing more than five records".
+Bruno intended for the next album to be the band's last, because "most bands (he's) known haven't done well after releasing more than five records".
 On November 4, 2022, the band released the single "We Are All Insane".

 On September 22, 2023, the band released the single "Candy Pop".
 An EP with the same name was released on November 10, 2023.

 On March 28, 2024, the band released the single "Panoramic View".
 It was also announced that the band will be joining 311 and Neon Trees on the "Unity Tour" in the summer.
 The tour will start in Cincinnati, Ohio on July 20 and runs until August 31 in Redmond, Washington.
 The album's title, The Phantom Five, was revealed on May 23, 2024.